microsoft/TechExcel-Sentinel-onboarding-and-migration-acceleration/index.md

 **The estimated time to complete this lab is 90 minutes.**

+Humongous IT, a global data infrastructure provider, manages a complex network of private and public clouds, along with on-premises data centers.
+Recognizing the need to streamline operations and enhance security, the company's board of directors approved a cloud modernization initiative, with a focus on adopting Microsoft Sentinel.

+Elisabeth Eriksson, an experienced Azure admin at Humongous IT, has been put in charge of ramping up Microsoft Sentinel.
+She will be executing the deployment plan and ensuring that Sentinel's integration aligns with the company's IT framework and security requirements.​

 This workshop was developed as an addendum to a technical applicaton workshop.
 During the workshop, you collaborated to design a solution for managing Windows and Linux security events in Azure Sentinel.  **The goal of this lab is to practice configuring the environment based on the technical application workshop**.

 Prior to you starting the journey, the environment will have programmatically deployed Windows and Linux virtual machines (VMs) with internet access.
 The Linux virtual machine will have a single modification to the template that adds events into its syslog.
 The Windows machine will have an event triggered during the lab exercises.